Embracing the Shoulds

 I think it was one of my professors in graduate school that said “stop ‘shoulding’ all over yourself.”
 Hearing this was revolutionary for me, because at that time I hadn’t realized how much and how often I was “shoulding” on myself.
 It was a lot.
 Like, pretty much all the time.
 And often when I’d tell myself I should be doing XYZ, I didn’t end up actually doing the thing I was telling myself that I should do, I just felt guilty or ashamed for not being the way that I thought I should be.

-Our Inner Critic has Good Intentions
+Your Inner Critic has Good Intentions

 Change cannot be forced.
-We can try to force or shame ourselves into doing a certain thing, or being a certain way, but in my experience, it isn’t very effective.
-The part of us that tries to guilt us into doing something always has good intentions.
-Most often it’s trying to keep us in line.
-It’s trying to manage our lives and make sure we keep on track, stay out of trouble, are socially acceptable, aren’t rejected, etc. Our shoulds are trying to protect us.
-And our inner critic is afraid that if we stop being so hard on ourselves we might just sit around and eat bon-bons all day.
-Our inner critic doesn’t trust that we can be responsible adults without someone constantly chiding us.
-But the question becomes, are the shoulds really effective motivators?
-As I’ve already said, in my experience and in the experience of many people I’ve worked with, no. | ![]() Photo by Matheus Ferrero on Unsplash |
+You can try to force or shame yourself into doing a certain thing, or being a certain way, but in my experience, it isn’t very effective.
+The part of you that tries to guilt you into doing something always has good intentions.
+Most often it’s trying to keep you in line.
+It’s trying to manage your life and make sure you keep on track, stay out of trouble, are socially acceptable, aren’t rejected, etc. Your "shoulds" are trying to protect you.
+And your inner critic is afraid that if you stop being so hard on yourself you might just sit around and eat bon-bons all day.
+Your inner critic doesn’t trust that you can be a responsible adult without someone constantly chiding you.
+But the question becomes, are the "shoulds" really effective motivators?
+As I’ve already said, in my experience and in the experience of many people I’ve worked with, the answer is no. | Photo by Matheus Ferrero on Unsplash |

 Turning Toward the Inner Critic

-The following is a mindfulness practice for acquainting ourselves with our “shoulds”:
+The following is a mindfulness practice for acquainting yourself with your “shoulds”:

-- Step 3) Get curious about what the shoulds are saying.
+- Step 3) Get curious about what the "shoulds" are saying.

 ![]() Photo by Sinitta Leunen on Unsplash |

-There is a wealth of useful information in our shoulds.
-They can reveal messages we’ve swallowed whole about how we should be–-are these messages true?
-Are they in our best interest?
-Are they relevant to our current circumstance? |
+There is a wealth of useful information in your "shoulds."
+They can reveal messages you’ve swallowed whole about how you should be–-are these messages true?
+Are they in your best interest?
+Are they relevant to your current circumstance? |

 Looking for an online therapist in Kansas?